parallella/pal/README.md

 [p_get_err()](src/base/p_get_err.c)      | get error code (if any).

 ##MEMORY ALLOCATION
 These functions are used for creating memory objects.
-The function returns a unique integer for each new memory object.
-This integer can then be used by functions like p_read() and p_write() to access data within the memory object.
+The functions return a unique PAL handle for each new memory object.
+This handle can then be used by functions like p_read() and p_write() to access data within the memory object.

 FUNCTION     | NOTES
 ------------ | -------------